 - Twelve (12) credits of non-classroom research and design.
 This is the foundation for the eighteen (12) credit approved doctoral dissertation and oral defense;

-- Three (3) credit eight-day doctoral seminar at the ten-day residency in Dominica.
+- Three (3) credit five-day doctoral seminar at the seven-day residency in Dominica.

 The sixty-six (66) transferred credits and the additional twenty-seven (27) credits which are earned at IUGS will total ninety-three (93) credits.
 This is aimed to meet the academic prerequisites for the PhD in Library and Information Science.